Dice Ailes

-Shasha Damilola Alesh better known by his stage name Dice Ailes, is a Nigerian singer, songwriter and rapper.
-In July 2014, he signed a record deal with Chocolate City.
-He was nominated for Rookie of the Year at The Headies 2016.
-In 2016, TooXclusive ranked his breakthrough single "Miracle" third on its list of the "Top 10 Songs for the month of October".
-In 2017, tooXclusive named him as "one of the sixteen artists you need to know.
+Dice Ailes (born Shasha Damilola Alesh) is a Nigerian singer whose musical style blends Afro-pop, hip-hop, and R&B. Born in Lagos, Nigeria, he began his musical career in Toronto, Canada.
+He began creating music at the age of 15.
+His debut single, "Fantasy," released in 2014, garnered his position within the Afrobeat scene.

 Early life and education

 He schooled in Nigeria at lagooz college, Republic of Benin, and Ghana then relocated to Canada where he studied at York University and also started his musical career before relocating back to Nigeria after his record deal with Chocolate City in 2014.

 Career

-He started out as a church choir, he started out too with Hyce- age, coker, Millie and reihnard while in the label.
+He started out in a church choir.
+He started out too with Hyce- age, coker, Millie and Reihnard while in the label.
 He achieved recognition in 2016 for his CKay-produced single "Miracle" featuring Lil Kesh.

-On 21 December 2016, Dice Ailes shared stage with likes of WSTRN, Krept and Konan, Migos alongside Lil Kesh at the "Beat FM Xmas concert" 2016 in Lagos.
+On 21 December 2016, Dice Ailes shared stage with the likes of WSTRN, Krept and Konan, Migos alongside Lil Kesh at the "Beat FM Xmas concert" 2016 in Lagos.